yushan613/Altimeter_Reader/readHeight/readme.txt

 readHeight/img_twoHands contains the cropped altimeter images with lines drawn on it, which represent the two pointers(hands) on the altimeters

 The readings will be written in txt file: readings.txt

+Required Packages:
+dlib (19.24 or higher version): for dlib to work, you need to have CMake and a working C++ compiler installed. opencv-python
+spymicmac: contrast_enhance function is used for image enhancement
+matplotlib: for some visualization
+Pillow: for some visualization